+- i.
+Impacts that Strategy #2 best addresses: (select all that apply)

+- Academic impact of lost instructional time

+- Chronic absenteeism

-☐ Chronic absenteeism☐ Student engagement
+- Student engagement

+- Social-emotional well-being

+- Other impact

-Social-emotional well-being Other impact i.
-If Other is selected above, please provide the description here: " Student group(s) that Stratogy #2 most effectively supporter (select all that apply) iii.
-Student group(s) that Strategy #3 most effectively supports: (select all that apply) Students from low-income families stu Students from each racial or ethnic group (e.g., identifying disparities and focusing on underserved udent groups by race or ethnicity) Gender (e.g., identifying disparities and focusing on underserved student groups by gender) English learners ur Children with disabilities (including infants, toddlers, children, and youth with disabilities eligible inder the Individuals with Disabilities Education Act (IDEA)) Students experiencing homelessness Children and youth in foster care Migrant students Other student groups: (provide description below) iv.
-If Other is selected above, please provide the description here: 2.
-2. 2.
-2. 2.
-2. 2.
-2. 2.
-2. 2.
-2. 2.
-2
+- i.
+If Other is selected above, please provide the description here:

+- ii.
+Student group(s) that Strategy #2 most effectively supports: (select all that apply)

+- Students from low-income families

+Students from each racial or ethnic group (e.g., identifying disparities and focusing on underserved student groups by race or ethnicity)

+- Gender (e.g., identifying disparities and focusing on underserved student groups by gender) - English learners - Children with disabilities (including infants, toddlers, children, and youth with disabilities eligible under the Individuals with Disabilities Education Act (IDEA)) - Students experiencing homelessness - Children and youth in foster care - Migrant students - Other student groups: (provide description below) - iv.
+If Other is selected above, please provide the description here.